curl/curl/docs/BUG-BOUNTY.md

 This bug bounty only concerns the curl and libcurl products and thus their respective source codes - when running on existing hardware.
-It does not include documentation, websites, or other infrastructure.
+It does not include curl documentation, curl websites, or other curl related infrastructure.

 The curl security team is the sole arbiter if a reported flaw is subject to a bounty or not.